buttercup/buttercup-mobile/README.md

 The mobile application allows for full integration with Buttercup archives stored on a variety of platforms.
 Like the other applications, this mobile application makes use of **AES 256bit encryption** with over **200k PBKDF2 password derivation interations**.

+You can read about the changes and releases of the application in the [changelog](CHANGELOG.md).

 ### Introduction
 This project uses **React Native** to build _native_ iOS and Android applications from a React/JavaScript codebase.
 The majority of the codebase is JavaScript which utilises the following platforms: